Sodium-dependent multivitamin transporter

 Sodium-dependent multivitamin transporter is a protein that in humans is encoded by the SLC5A6 gene.

 The SMVT is a transporter for pantothenic acid (vitamin B5) and biotin (vitamin B7) at the blood–brain barrier.
-It is also a transporter for alpha lipoic acid and iodide.
+It is also a transporter for lipoic acid and iodide.
 Transport of these nutrients is competitive and a surplus of a given nutrient may saturate the transporter and prevent the uptake of other nutrients.